harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/services/artifact-sources.md

     If you use runtime input, when you deploy the pipeline, Harness will pull the list of tags from the repo and prompt you to select one.
  <!-- CDS-71711 -->
-14. Optionally, you can select the **Digest** for the image you want to use.
+14. To specify an image digest, use **Digest** and the unique identifier for the image you want to use.
 Specifying an image by tag and digest (rather than tag alone) is useful when you want to deploy an image with a fixed digest/SHA for your service.

   :::note